Bryan Reynolds Player Props: Pirates vs. Tigers

 Bryan Reynolds At The Plate

-- Reynolds has driven home a run in 31 games this year (34.1%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on four occasions..
+- In 31 games this year (33.7%), Reynolds has picked up an RBI, and in nine of those games (9.8%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 37 games this year (40.7%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.